Tanikai/uniulm_mensaparser/README.md

 ### Prerequisites

 This project is tested and deployed with Python 3.9+.
-It might work with lower versions, but without guarantee.
+The dependencies require Python 3.7+.

 ### Integration into your own project